The return values of a function are a value that the function can return (optionally) as a result, after performing its operations.

 return "The number is positive or zero"

-# Function call with different values
+# Calling the function with different values

 print(check_negative_number(-5)) # Output: The number is negative